NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Technical Details of Running EnergyPlus
 =======================================

-This section will contain the details of running EnergyPlus – more (and some duplicated) information on EP-Launch (basic discussion included in the Getting Started manual) and “by hand” – describing the batch files that are included with the install.
+This section will contain the details of running EnergyPlus - more (and some duplicated) information on EP-Launch (basic discussion included in the Getting Started manual) and "by hand" - describing the batch files that are included with the install.
 The first parts of this section deal with using EnergyPlus on a Wintel/Windows OS system.
-Though similar commands can be used on other OS – such as Linux, they will not be exactly the same commands (usually).
+Though similar commands can be used on other OS - such as Linux, they will not be exactly the same commands (usually).

 EP-Launch Program
 -----------------